 Musical Instruments are allowed on-board most airlines, however it is important to check whether you will be able to bring your instrument as a piece of carry-on luggage, check it in as a piece of regular baggage, or whether you will need to purchase an additional seat inside the cabin to strap in your contrabass or cello.

-When bringing a guitar on-board, there have been some situations where airport security was not happy to bring extra guitar-strings, as it was considered dangerous, so you may want to consider packing extra strings into your regular checked baggage, rather than bringing them as carry-on.
+When bringing a guitar on-board, there have been some situations where airport security was not happy to bring extra guitar-strings, as it was considered dangerous, so you may want to consider packing extra strings into your regular checked baggage, rather than bringing them in your carry-on.

 When bringing your instrument onto the plane, you will be responsible to carrying it on yourself.
 Some gate-agents may not be familiar with such large items being brought onto the plane, so be sure to inform that you purchased a additional seat specifically for your instrument.
 Try to board together with the first group when the gate agent allows board for families with small children and people requiring extra assistance.
 Often when they see the size of the instrument, you will be allowed to join, which will make it much easier to maneuver your instrument without other passengers crowding you from behind.